 While you’d hope the health standards of any high street chain are among the best, the findings in Britain suggest otherwise: 70 per cent of tested iced drinks from Costa had elevated bacteria levels; with 30 per cent of samples in both Starbucks and Caffe Nero also above the acceptable threshold.

 Unfortunately, fast food chains perform no better: McDonald’s matched Starbucks’ rate for excessive bacteria; Burger King failed in six-out-of-ten drinks; while KFC suffered a similar plight to Costa Coffee.
 Worryingly, BBC’s Watchdog described the contamination as significant in most of cases.
 With experts suggesting the findings are either a hygiene issue, or result from contaminated water sources – so, employees are either not washing their hands, or not cleaning the dispensers.

 A reliable filtration system provides a steady stream of chilled water, still or sparkling, while guaranteeing no impurities.
 This will reduce your carbon footprint, plastic consumption and environmental impact.
 By getting in touch with a Purezza expert, you can find a system more sustainable than bottled water.
 An added benefit is the simplicity in enhancing the flavour of filtered water to match your guests’ preferences.

-The presence of bacteria at such elevated levels is legitimate grounds for concern.
+The presence of bacteria at elevated levels is legitimate grounds for concern.
 Operators should feel compelled to take the necessary steps to guarantee the safety of their customers.
-Failure to do so could result in widespread illness or worse, a risk no-one should be willing to face.
-How confident are you in the hygiene level of your business?
+Failure to do so could result in wipedread illness or worse, a risk nobody should be willing to face.
+Are you confident in the hygiene of your business?